lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <pre><code>sed -i 's/12/8/1' hello.txt</code></pre>
 If you just want to replace the matched string at a line (say, change all "0" in the second line to "1"), you can do
 <pre><code>sed -i '2s/0/1/g' geno.gz</code></pre>
-If you want to replace only if the file name matches another string or has a specific extension or is of a certain type, you can use
+If you want to replace only if the file name matches another string or has a specific extension or is of a certain type and you would like to check every subdirectories recursively under the current directory, you can use
 <pre><code>find . -type f -name "*.sh" -exec sed -i 's/Xmx20g/Xmx12g/g' {} +</code></pre>

 <h2>Count the number of unique values of a field in a tab-delimited text file</h2>